Best cell phone plans in 2026: the best options for your monthly phone service

 The best annual data plan

-By now, it should be clear there's savings to be had if you pay for your cell phone service a year in advance.
+As Mint makes clear, you can save big by paying for all your cell phone service up to a year in advance.
 And the best value for one of these annual plans comes from AT&T's prepaid service.
 For an upfront payment of $240, you get a year's worth of unlimited data.
 That works out to a monthly cost of $20, which is less than what Mint charges for its unlimited service.

 Best cell phone plan price guarantee